AndyWendt/uta-farepay-card-usage/README.md

 ## Running

-To run while also seeing the browser execute: `HEADLESS=false ruby src/uta.rb`
+To run while also seeing the browser execute the actions: `HEADLESS=false ruby src/uta.rb`